LosBaguettor/ffrkmacrokeeper/README.md

 If anything unexpected happen, check if this issue already exist, if it doesn't, please generate one.
 Make sure to join a screenshot of the app (use Alt+PrintScreen then past in Paint, save it in PNG).

+This macro use image to work, if you have any permanent special settings activated (like forced AA) in your graphic card, this macro may not work, make sure to desactivate them if you do.

 as a reminder, **FFRK AndApp** version only exist for the **Japanese version** of the game.